rexroni/keytap/README.md

 type `ctrl-c`, we don't have to reboot the computer

-* `--verbose` will help us debug our config by printing key names after each key press and by printing device names at startup or after a new device is pluged in
+* `--verbose` will help us debug our config by printing key names after each key press and by printing device names at startup or after a new device is plugged in

 If you don't see a line like `grabbing <your keyboard name>` you may have to edit the regex in `conf.lua` before continuing.